Sidney Outlaw: Bellator Lightweight World Grand Prix

 On January 11, 2023, Outlaw was announced as one of the 8 participants in the $1 million Bellator Lightweight World Grand Prix.
 Outlaw was scheduled to face Mansour Barnaoui on May 12, 2023, at Bellator 296.
-However at the end of February, Outlaw tested postive for banned substances: ostarine, cardarine and anastrozole, and was suspended for 6 months, being eligible to return on August 4, 2023.
+However at the end of February, Outlaw tested positive for banned substances: ostarine, cardarine and anastrozole, and was suspended for 6 months, being eligible to return on August 4, 2023.